 I think anything is possible, but I couldn’t see why a brand wouldn’t want to do some sort of social media these days.

-How do you see skateboarding culture in 2016?
+How do you see skateboarding culture in the next few years?
 How has skate culture changed in the past five years?

-Skateboarding culture is alive and well in 2016.
+Skateboarding culture is alive and well.
 Skaters are always going to skate and be ahead of the curve.
 In the past five years we are seeing the emergence of good small brands.
 Things are way more global these days and you don’t have to be a massive corporate company to be successful.

 For more industry insight, read our interview with the man who introduced Netflix to the UK, Raoul Shah.